MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-statement-service.md

 When the bank feed service is enabled, you can set a bank account up to automatically import new bank statements into the **Payment Reconciliation Journal** page every two hour.
 Transactions for payments that have already been posted as applied and/or reconciled on the **Payment Reconciliation Journal** page will not be imported.
 For more information, see the “To enable automatic import of bank statements” section.

 > [!NOTE]
 > If you use the Set Up Company assisted setup guide, some of the steps in the following procedures happen automatically when you get to the company bank account setup.
-For more information, see [Getting Started](product-get-started.md).
+For more information, see [Getting Ready for Doing Business](ui-get-ready-business.md).

 ## <a name="to-enable-the-bank-feed-service"></a>To enable the bank feed service
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Accounts**, and then choose the related link.